ZhenyaVovchyk/NotBadEditor/README.md

 # NotBadEditor
-Create and test your web page
+Create and test your simple web page